BlakeFrei/campaign-learn.en/help/acs/communication-channels/create-multilingual-deliveries.md

 # Create Multilingual eMail and SMS Deliveries{#create-multilingual-email-and-sms-deliveries}

+Adobe Campaign allows you to simplify the operational complexities of sending multilingual campaigns.
+Both email deliveries, as well as SMS deliveries can be set up as multi-lingual, which will allow you to send the email or SMS based on a profile's preferred language.
+The approach demonstrated in the videos applies to both email, as well as SMS deliveries.

 ## Create a multilingual delivery {#create-a-multilingual-delivery}

 This video explains how to create a multi-lingual delivery based on a template on the example of an email newsletter.